In 2026, airlines aren’t just checking carry-on bags.

 That means wheels, handles, corner protectors, rigid frames – all of it counts.

 This is why gate fees feel punitive: not just because of the amount, but because of when and how they are imposed.
 Gate fees are deliberately higher than booking charges because they are designed as deterrents.
 From the airline’s perspective, this encourages compliance earlier in the journey.
-From the passenger’s perspective, it feels punitive, especially when the cost rivals or exceeds the ticket price itself.
+From the passenger’s perspective, it feels punitive, especially when the cost rivals the ticket price itself.

 Over the years, I’ve seen this play out repeatedly with friends and fellow travelers flying low-cost airlines – cases where checking a bag at the gate ended up costing more than the flight itself.

-Here’s where reality quietly catches up with virality.
+Here’s where reality catches up with virality.

 Removing wheels or handles is not a harmless hack.
 Suitcases are designed as integrated structures.
 Wheels aren’t just accessories – they distribute weight, absorb impact, and protect the base shell.